sonyakun/lune/.github/ISSUE_TEMPLATE/bug_report.md

  - Version [e.g. 22]

-## Before creating an issue, please review the following
+## Before creating an issue, please review the following:
+If confirmed, please write x in [ ].
 - [ ] We have confirmed that there are no duplicate issues.
 - [ ] We have confirmed that the browser you are using is supported.